Site icon Circuit Ideas for You

 How to Build:

-To build a Electronic Coin Toss Circuit using IC 555 and JK Flip-Flop following steps need to be followed:
+To build a Electronic Coin Toss Circuit using IC 555 and JK Flip-Flop follow below steps for connection:

 Conclusion:

-This project is great for students and hobbyists interested in learning about timers and flip-flops in digital circuits.
+Also, it is good project for students and hobby people to learn timers and flip-flops in digital circuits.

 Exit mobile version